osilab-kaist/smac_exp/README.md

 # SMAC+

-**Efficient Exploration Bechamrks for Learning of Multi-stage Tasks and Environmental Factors without Precise Reward Functions**
+**Bechamrks for Efficient Exploration of Completion of Multi-stage Tasks and Usage of Environmental Factors without Precise Reward Functions**

 ---